alexfernandez/deployment/README.md

 ## Usage

+There are three basic ways to start a deployment.

+### Command Line

-Right now `deployment' needs to be run from the command line:
+To start a deployment from the command line:

     $ node lib/deployment.js